Gasorekibo/alu-higher_level_programming/python-classes/README.md

-a class that define an area of square
+writting a size class and apply getter and setter